POST PARTUM CARE IN AYURVEDA

 SUTIKA PARICHARYA

 After the baby is delivered and the placenta is expelled, the woman is referred to as Sutika.
 ‘Sutika Kala’ refers to the period after delivery when maternal physiological and anatomical changes return to the non-pregnant state.
-‘SUTIKA PARICHARYA’ refers to the post-natal care.
+‘SUTIKA PARICHARYA’ refers to post-natal care.

 The post-natal care includes AHARA CHARYA, VIHARA CHARYA, OUSHADHA CHARYA, YOGASANA, some PATHYA and APATHYA etc. The principles in sutika paricharya includes taking care of the digestive fire i.e., agni deepana and pachana, nourishing regimens ie., raktadhatu poshana, regimens to increase quantity and quality of breast milk i.e., stanya vardhana, protecting the genital organs i.e., yoni sodhana, garbhasaya sodhana and koshtasodhana, and helping the mother to achieve strength physically and mentally.